DanishJameel/backendassitant/README.md

 ### **For Non-Technical Team Members:**

-1. **Start Simple**: Begin with Offer Clarifier to define your product
+1. **Start with Enhanced Offer Clarifier**: Begin here to define your product with comprehensive strategic analysis
 2. **One Step at a Time**: Don't try to use all 13 assistants at once
 3. **Follow the Flow**: Use the assistants in the order they're designed for
 4. **Save Everything**: Keep copies of all outputs for your marketing team